 At Ode à la Rose, we create chic, high-quality arrangements perfect for any occasion.
 Many of our arrangements include varieties of eucalyptus for a contemporary finishing touch that’s sure to impress.
 You’ll find several flowers that go well with eucalyptus leaves as you browse our bouquets, and some of our favorites include:

 - Spray roses: Spray roses go well with a variety of other flowers and greenery, which we put together in a lovely, detailed bouquet.
-Blush spray roses combine with burgundy astrantia and other light blossoms in our Isabelle bouquet.
+Blush spray roses combine with burgundy astrantia and other light blossoms.
 The greenery includes two varieties of eucalyptus, gray brunia, and more.

 - Garden roses: Our pink garden roses bouquet gets a subtle touch of eucalyptus.
 For something elegant, you could also go with our white rose and eucalyptus bouquet.
 These minimalist bouquets are simple options, but for more color, we offer a dark pink, pink, and white rose and eucalyptus bouquet.

 - Pompoms: We love how pompom flowers go with eucalyptus.
 We’ve put purple pompoms with Eucalyptus Baby Blue, dusty miller, and other purple blooms in our sweet, textured bouquet.
 The pops of color create a fun yet stunning arrangement.